 Diocese of Saginaw

 Welcome!
-You have found the Diocese of Saginaw's landing page for the new and nearly-new parish faith formation and youth ministry leaders mentoring program.
-We are grateful and blessed that you and your pastor or pastoral administrator have chosen to work with us on your formation in the Catholic Faith and the needed professional skills which will help you be fruitful in your ministry.
+You have found the Diocese of Saginaw's landing page for the Franciscan at Home learning platform.
+We are grateful and blessed that you and your pastor or director of parish life have chosen to work with us on your formation in the Catholic Faith and the skills which will help you be fruitful in your ministry.
 There is no cost to you or your parish other than time and energy.

 “Jesus thirsts; his asking arises from the depths of God’s desire for us” (CCC 2560).
 Jesus not only desires to have a relationship with youth, but with youth ministers as well.
 In fact, God cares more about doing ministry to people than he cares about people doing ministry for others.
 This workshop focuses on God’s intense love for us, and places that personal relationship as the center for all our ministry.